gaussic/keras-en-backup/sources/models/sequential.md

 - __validation_steps__: Only relevant if `steps_per_epoch`
     is specified.
 Total number of steps (batches of samples) to validate before stopping.
+- __validation_steps__: Only relevant if `validation_data` is provided
+    and is a generator.
+Total number of steps (batches of samples) to draw before stopping when performing validation at the end of every epoch.
+- __validation_freq__: Only relevant if validation data is provided.
+Integer or list/tuple/set.
+If an integer, specifies how many training epochs to run before a new validation run is performed, e.g.
+    `validation_freq=2` runs validation every 2 epochs.
+If a list, tuple, or set, specifies the epochs on which to run validation, e.g. `validation_freq=[1, 2, 10]` runs validation at the end of the 1st, 2nd, and 10th epochs.
+- __max_queue_size__: Integer.
+Used for generator or `keras.utils.Sequence`
+    input only.
+Maximum size for the generator queue.
+    If unspecified, `max_queue_size` will default to 10.
+- __workers__: Integer.
+Used for generator or `keras.utils.Sequence` input
+    only.
+Maximum number of processes to spin up when using process-based threading.
+If unspecified, `workers` will default to 1.
+If 0, will execute the generator on the main thread.
+- __use_multiprocessing__: Boolean.
+Used for generator or `keras.utils.Sequence` input only.
+If `True`, use process-based threading.
+If unspecified, `use_multiprocessing` will default to `False`.
+Note that because this implementation relies on multiprocessing, you should not pass non-picklable arguments to the generator as they can't be passed easily to children processes.
+- __**kwargs__: Used for backwards compatibility.

 __Returns__